GregKaighin/piano-lessons-with-greg-kaighin-website/README.md

 - Raise awareness of the business among the general public, both online and locally.
 - Collect contact and other relevant information from prospective customers via a form.
 Piano Lessons with Greg Kaighin meets these needs because:
-Relevant information is displayed clearly and is easily navigable.
+1. Relevant information is displayed clearly and is easily navigable.
-The design of the site is based on user-stories and my own years of experience as piano teacher.
+2. The design of the site is based on user-stories and my own years of experience as piano teacher.
 ## User Stories
 As a visitor to Piano Lessons with Greg Kaighin I expect/want/need:
-1. To be able to navigate the website easily and to quickly find the information I am looking for.
+1. To be able to navigate the website easily and quickly find the information I am looking for.
 2. To get relevant information about GK the piano teacher.
 3. To get information to help me decide if GK is the right piano teacher for me.
 4. For all information to be presented clearly and logically.
-5. To be able to make contact easily if I decide I want to.
+5. To make contact easily if I decide I want to.
-6. To be able to download sheet music for my piano lessons.
+6. To download sheet music for my piano lessons.
 7. To get information about music exams.
-8. To be able to access the website on my phone, tablet and computer.
+8. To access the website on my phone, tablet and computer.
 9. To listen to some piano music.
 10. For the website to have a coherent look.
 11. For everything to work.
- - Based on these, I decided that the website structure shall consist of four pages with different features to meet specific user requirements, as follows:
+ - Based on these, I decided that the website structure shall consist of four pages with different features on each to meet specific user requirements, as follows:
 ## Home Page
 About Me, Ethos and Testimonial sections.
 ## Music Page